fuxoft/fxmasm/MUSIC_FORMAT.md

 All labels are compiled into 2 byte addresses (LSB, MSB).

-The music consists of exactly three voices, each of which is executed in its own "thred" and is independent of the other two voices.
+The music consists of exactly three voices, each of which is executed in its own "thread" and is independent of the other two voices.
 These three voices have entry points that correspond to labels `voice1`, `voice2` and `voice3`.
 These names are hardcoded.

 All time intervals are specified in interrupts, where one interrupt is equal to 1/50 of one second.